yenrenART/fxhash-canvas-template/README.md

 ## Rarities and Features

+Rarities and features are optional.
+You are free to use them or not.

 This template demonstrates an example use of rarities, features and the deterministically random nature of **fxrand()** function, which is generated based on the blockchain transaction hash during the minting process (e.g. ooYFjT75y9odr9gZCqaqSbEVwDGjCevFYBv6BnR2THu1XYr5sN1).

 Our example feature is **Number of Points**, which can have the following **v**alues with % **w**eights (occurrence chance):